kubeshop/vscode-monokle/README.md

 ## Default Validation Policy

-The default configuration used for resource validation is written to a `monokle.validation.yaml` file in your project folder.
-It enables the following validation plugins:
+The default configuration used for resource validation enables the following validation plugins:
 - **Security Policy** validation, based on Open-Policy-Agent rules from Aqua Security
 - **Kubernetes Schema** validation for checking schema and Kubernetes version compliance
 - **Resource Links** validation to ensure that all references between resources are valid
 - **YAML syntax** validation

-Read about these plugins and their individual validation rules in the [Core Plugins documentation](https://github.com/kubeshop/monokle-core/blob/main/packages/validation/docs/core-plugins.md)
+Read about these plugins and their individual validation rules in the [Core Plugins documentation](https://github.com/kubeshop/monokle-core/blob/main/packages/validation/docs/core-plugins.md).

+To customize default configuration you can run `Monokle: Bootstrap validation` command to generate local `monokle.validation.yaml` configuration file in your project folder.

 ## Extension Settings